PMiranda98/NextChapter/README.md

  - C# COMPLETO Programação Orientada a Objectos + Projetos - Udemy, Nelio Alves (Completed on September 2021)
  - The Complete JavaScript Course 2021: From Zero to Expert! - Udemy, Jonas Schmedtmann (Completed on September 2021)

+## About the solution

-The backend, where I have the most experience, is practically finished.
-The frontend, which I am improving step by step, already has a good amount of work done, but there is still more to do.
-So, this is not a finished product, but it already demonstrates a lot of knowledge.
+In the backend, where I have more experience, the desired goals have already been achieved.
+The frontend, which I'm improving step by step, has a good amount of work done, but there is still more to do.
+So, this is not a finished product, but it already demonstrates significant knowledge.

-Below are figures to help you understand the whole solution:
+Below are figures that illustrate the developed service-based architecture:

 Goal:
 ![NextChapter architecture diagram](resources/nextchapter-architecture-goal-updated.png)